SEMICONDUCTOR

 c) Conduction band d) forbidden band

-a) Valence electrons b) free electrons
+a) Valence band b)

 c) Conduction band d) forbidden band

-19. In a metal, the number of valence electrons is ___________.
+the number of valence electrons is ___________.

-a) Less than 4 b) equal to 4
+a) Less than 4

 c) Greater than 4 d) equal to 8

-20. In a semiconductor material, the number of valence electrons is ___________.
+insulator, the number of valence electrons is ___________.

-a) Less than 4 b) equal to 4
+a) Less than 4 b)

 c) Greater than 4 d) equal to 8

-22. The current which results in a semiconductor material due to the movement of holes
+22. The current which results in a semiconductor

 is termed as ___________________.

-a) hole current b) electron current
+a) hole current

-c) negative current d) none of the above
+c) negative current d)

-23. A semiconductor in its pure form is termed as __________________.
+in its pure form is termed as __________________.

 a) intrinsic semiconductor b) extrinsic semiconductor